 Replace the plunger pair and adjust the pump.

-- Violation of the adjustment of thermal gaps in the gas distribution mechanism.
+- Violation of the adjustment of thermal clearances in the valve timing mechanism.

-- Depressurization of the membrane cavity or damage to the membrane of the corrector for charge air pressure.
+- Depressurization of the membrane cavity or damage to the membrane of the corrector for boost air pressure.

 Restore the tightness of the membrane cavity or replace the damaged membrane.

-- Stopping the oil supply to the charge air pressure corrector.
+- Stoppage of oil supply to boost air pressure corrector.

 Tighten the fastening nut or replace the tube.

-- Poor compression due to malfunctions of the piston group or loose fit of the gas distribution valves to the seats.
+- Poor compression due to piston group malfunctions or loose fit of the valve timing valves to the seats.

 Check the condition of the pistons and piston rings, grind the valves.

-Replace the elements of the fine fuel filter, replace the fuel with the appropriate one for the season, bleed the fuel supply system.
+Replace the fine fuel filter elements, replace the fuel with the appropriate season fuel, bleed the fuel system.

-- air leakage through the intake manifold connections with cylinder heads, nozzles, turbochargers and compressor;
+- air leakage through the connections of the intake manifold with the cylinder heads, pipes, turbochargers and compressor;

-- gas breakthrough in the connections of the exhaust manifold and the turbine housing;
+- gas breakthrough in the connections of the exhaust manifold and turbine housing;

-- pollution of the exhaust tract, flow parts of the compressor and turbine.
+- contamination of the exhaust tract, flow parts of the compressor and turbine.

 Clean the pipelines, remove the turbocharger, and remove deposits from the flow parts.